.

 • Maintain a seated, upright position within the boat during transit, which can sometimes be bumpy.
 This can be uncomfortable for individuals with back problems.

-• Enjoy being outdoors all day in all types of weather and in the potential presence of wild animals and insects.
+• Enjoy being outdoors all day in all types of weather and the potential presence of wild animals and insects.

 • Endure tropic (hot and humid) work conditions.